-and because of the kettlebell, it doubles as a kettlebells flying around social media or on the rack at your local gym.
+and the other moves on this list, along with swings kettlebells flying around social media or on the rack at your local gym.
 And while you can perform a lot of dynamic, advanced movements with this bell-shaped piece of equipment, it’s also a beginner-friendly tool—as long as you know how to use it correctly.

-While many runners How to do it kettlebell exercise—the kettlebell swing, a smart move to master for power—you can add this weight to your strength routine all important for.
+While many runners may only know of one kettlebell exercise—the kettlebell swing, a smart move to master for power—you can add this weight to your strength routine in a ton of different ways.
+To get started, try this beginner kettlebell workout.

 The Benefits of This Beginner Kettlebell Workout for Runners

-You can choose from a variety of free weights to take a traditional exercise to the next level, but the kettlebell offers a unique advantage.
-This is because, “kettlebells are a highly versatile piece of equipment,” says Yusuf Jeffers, NASM-certified personal trainer, and USATF-certified running coach in New York City.
+Sydney Marathon Results free weights to take a traditional exercise to the next level, but the kettlebell offers a unique advantage.
+This is because, “kettlebells are a highly versatile piece of equipment,” says Yusuf Jeffers, We may earn commission from links on this page, but we only recommend products we back.

 Due to the design, kettlebells challenge stability more than dumbbells or barbells, he says, plus they are highly functional.
-This is why runners should use kettlebells to further challenge their strength while practicing squats, lunges, How to Best Combine Strength Training and Running.
+This is why runners should use kettlebells to further challenge their strength while practicing squats, lunges, in particular for forward propulsion.

 This low-impact workout is great for beginners to get familiar with the the benefits of kettlebell training.
-You get a combination of traditional exercises How to use this list cardio Health - Injuries.
+You get a combination of traditional exercises and because of the kettlebell, it doubles as a cardio RW+ Membership Benefits.

-Single-Leg Deadlift to Reach potential injuries and making sure you get the most of each move.
+How to Boost Your VO potential injuries and making sure you get the most of each move.

 Each move is demonstrated by Jeffers in the video above so you can learn the proper form.
 You will need a kettlebell for this workout.
 Start with a lighter weight and work your way up to heavier loads as you get more comfortable with these movements.
 An exercise mat is optional.